TechEmpower/FrameworkBenchmarks/README.md

 `Log in with Github` button, and enabling Travis-CI for your fork.
 All commit pushes will be automatically verified by Travis-CI, and you will get full log output.
 You can submit a pull request when your code passes the Travis-CI verification and have confidence it will be merged quickly.
-While this development route it slightly slower than standard local development, it does not require any local setup process.
+While this development route is slightly slower than standard local development, it does not require any local setup process.

 You can also run *verify* mode on a single computer, although you should be comfortable with us installing multiple large software suites.
-You will need to enable passwordless SSH access to localhost ([google](http://hortonworks.com/kb/generating-ssh-keys-for-passwordless-login/) [for](http://superuser.com/questions/336226/how-to-ssh-to-localhost-without-password) [help](https://help.ubuntu.com/community/SSH/OpenSSH/Keys)), and you will also need to enable passwordless sudo (google for help) Once you have cloned our repository, run `toolset/run-tests.py --help` for detailed help on running in *verify* mode and see the sections below for more guidance.
+You will need to enable passwordless SSH access to localhost ([search Google for help](https://www.google.com/#hl=en&q=passwordless%20SSH%20access), yielding references such as these: [article 1](http://hortonworks.com/kb/generating-ssh-keys-for-passwordless-login/) [article 2](http://superuser.com/questions/336226/how-to-ssh-to-localhost-without-password) [article 3](https://help.ubuntu.com/community/SSH/OpenSSH/Keys)), and you will also need to enable passwordless sudo access ([Google for help](https://www.google.com/#hl=en&q=passwordless%20sudo)).
+Once you have cloned our repository, run `toolset/run-tests.py --help` for detailed help on running in *verify* mode and see the sections below for more guidance.